drgrib/alfred-bear/README.md

 - I wanted fewer, more optimized SQL queries into the Bear database to increase speed since this appears to be the main bottleneck on performance.

 ## Authorization
+The first time you use the workflow after installing or upgrading, you will see a security warning:

 <img src="doc/Authorize.png" width="400">

-The first time you use the workflow after installing or upgrading, you will see a security warning.
 This is a quirk of macOS 10.15 and above.
 Apple currently forces developers to pay $99 a year to be able to officially sign their executables and avoid this warning, which I'm not going to pay since I'm providing this workflow for free as an open source project.

 After seeing this warning, you have to go to **System Preferences > Security & Privacy > General** and click the new button that has appeared to allow the executable to run.
 You then have to run it again and you will see this security warning *again* but now it will have a new button that lets you allow the executable to run.